Our Home Building Process

 Lot Selection (Phase I)

-Assist in finding the perfect build site for our clients if needed.
+The first step in the home building process that we assist with is finding the perfect build site for our clients if needed, of course!
 Once the client establishes some geographic boundaries for their home site, we can make suggestions to neighborhoods and perhaps land sales professionals that can show them land that is available.
 Once they narrow their search down to a few favorites, we are happy to come and walk the property with them to give them our opinion from a construction perspective.
 Things we want to make them aware of are features such as : Topography/Views – for instance, the more topo within the build site, the more costly the foundation will be, but the view may be worth it.
 The client needs to know of any justified additional cost strictly due to topography.
 Utilities – where is the power coming from, same for water.

 Is there natural gas available, or will we need to provided a buried propane tank?
 Is sewer available or will they need a septic system?
 How far from the existing power or water source will the house be?
 Orientation – For instance, if outdoor living and/or entertaining is a priority, let’s be aware of where the Sun will set in the heat of the Summer and design the space to be comfortable during this time.
 These features really help us paint a more realistic portrait of costs that would be necessary for these features, even though they are not necessarily parts of the home itself, we need to account for them so as not to have the client surprised by these later.
 Basically, we want to put the front end work in to educate the client on the specifics for each piece of land in an eﬀort to be transparent and help them with their “total project” budget.